Back to all articles

 ChatGPT (GPT-class models)

-The GPT series remains the “Swiss Army Knife” of AI.
-It has seen more public PLC forum posts and manuals than almost any other model family.
-If you need a quick snippet for a generic Timer (TON) or a basic Boolean sequence, these models are highly capable.
+The GPT series remains the default for many engineers experimenting with AI.
+It has seen more public PLC forum posts than most rivals.
+For a quick explanation of a TON timer or a basic Boolean sequence, it can be useful.

 GitHub Copilot / Cursor / Windsurf